vntchain/bottle/README.md

    Copyright 2018-2019 The bottle Authors

 USAGE:
-   bottle [global options] command [command options] [arguments...]
+   bottle [global options] command [command options] [arguments11...]

 VERSION:
-   0.6.0-beta
+   0.6.0-beta-1e52fa2f

 COMMANDS:
+   build       Build contracts
-   compile     Compile contract code to wasm and compress compress    Compress wasm and abi decompress  Deompress file into wasm and abi hint        Contract hint help, h     Shows a list of commands or help for one command
+   compile     Compile contract source file compress    Compress wasm and abi file decompress  Deompress file into wasm and abi file hint        Contract hint init        Initialize dapp project migrate     Run migrations to deploy contracts help, h     Shows a list of commands or help for one command

-COMPILE OPTIONS:
+PATH OPTIONS:
-  --code value  Specific a contract code path --include     Specific the head file directory need by contract --output      Specific a output directory path
+  --code value  Specific a contract code path --include     Specific the head file directory need by contract --output      Specific a output directory path --file value  Specific a compress file path to decompress --abi value   Specific a abi path needed by contract --wasm value  Specific a wasm path

-COMPRESS OPTIONS:
-  --wasm value  Specific a wasm path
-  --abi value   Specific a abi path need by contract --output      Specific a output directory path

-DECOMPRESS OPTIONS:
-  --file value  Specific a compress file path to decompress --output      Specific a output directory path

-HINT OPTIONS:
+MIGRATE OPTIONS:
-  --code value  Specific a contract code path
+  --reset          Run all migrations from the beginning, instead of running from the last completed migration -f value         Run contracts from a specific migration.
+The number refers to the prefix of the migration file (default: 0)
+  -t value         Run contracts to a specific migration.
+The number refers to the prefix of the migration file (default: 0) --network value  Specify the network to use, saving artifacts specific to that network.
+Network name must exist in the configuration
+  --verbose-rpc    Log communication between bottle and the VNTChain client

 GLOBAL OPTIONS:
   --help, -h  show help